rum1887/RLOSF23-Screening-Exercise/README.md

 2. Follow the build and install instructions at <br> https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building<br>
 3. Add the build location to the `PATH` by replacing ramya with your user name in the bash script:<br>
 - `vi ./zshrc`.
 Opens the bash/zsh shell
-- `export PATH="/Users/ramya/vowpal_wabbit/build/vowpalwabbit/cli:$PATH"`.Paste the build location to the shell
+- `export PATH="/Users/ramya/vowpal_wabbit/build/vowpalwabbit/cli:$PATH"`.
+Paste the build location to the shell
 - `Source ./zshrc`.
-Refresh the shell to record the changes.
+Refresh the shell to record the changes
 4. Run any vw command to see the output<br> `vw --version` <br>

 ## Exercise 2: Working with Lua